Dezreal/PokemonLauncher/README.md

 # PokemonLauncher
-organize your Pokemon emulators and roms with GUI
+Organize your Pokémon emulators and roms with GUI